KyleMit/winstall/readme.md

 # Winstaller

-Getting a new machine up and running nice and easy like
+Automating something I do at most once every year

+## Goals

+* Operations should be idempotent - in that you may run the script as many times as you like in setting up or resetting your machine
+* Errors should be actionable, but resolved programmatically

 ## Todo

+* set chrome as default browser
+* dotfiles
+  * spellcheck dictionary
+  * Download necessary assets (git repo)
+    * Icons
+    * Wallpapers
+* winget
   * only install new apps
-* set chrome as default browser
   * winget upgrade
-* configure git
-* add ssh
-* download all repos
-  * code/dir
-* setup modules
-* spell check dictionary
-* check if admin
+  * download `winget` if not present
-  * if not, elevate
+* bootstrap
   * if you don't have ps, download via bat or sh
-* download `winget` if not present
-* spellcheck
-* Download neccessary assets (git repo)
-  * Icons
-  * Wallpapers
+* scripting
-* Add requires reboot and instructions on create admin account
   * out-menu so we don't accidentally run anything
-* dotfiles

-* idempotent
   * stop script if sub-error
+  * use test checks
+  * Add requires reboot and instructions on create admin account
+  * todo - prompt for values or set via config?
 * trackpad
   * invert scrolling
   * three finger tap -> middle click

-* todo - prompt for values or set via config?

 * VS Code - Powershell Integrated Console
   * Use PS7